 We worked with Tom and Katie to determine their long-term retirement goals including their desired annual expenditure during retirement and sources of expected retirement income.
 ODCM analyzed the Johnson’s goals and completed a full retirement cash flow analysis.
 Through this analysis, we were able to determine that Tom and Katie could, in fact, afford to retire at age 65 and maintain a comfortable standard of living.

 Through this process, Tom and Katie were able to gain a much more diversified portfolio that was appropriate for their level of risk tolerance.
 The Johnsons also had greater peace of mind and understanding, nearing retirement with confidence that their portfolio would meet their long-term needs.

 Profession: Mom and part-time interior designer

-Family: 3 sons and 1 daughter
+Family: Three sons and a daughter

 Still taking things one day at a time, she is no longer lost and wondering what to do next.
 She has the peace of mind of knowing that she has defined her goals and objectives and is working on a plan to realize them.

 Profession: Fitness Instructor

 Family: 25-year-old daughter, 90-year-old father and 93-year-old mother